iosdevzone/IDZSwiftCommonCrypto/README.md

 IDZSwiftCommonCrypto works with both CocoaPods and Cathage.
 For more details on how to install it into your projects see [INSTALL.md](INSTALL.md)

+**If you are using CococaPods and you must use `pod cache clean IDZSwiftCommonCrypto --all` anytime you upgrade Xcode.
+This is needed to avoid stale module maps being used from the CocoaPods cache.
+Removing your Podfile.lock and Pods directory is not sufficient.**

 IDZSwiftCommonCrypto provides the following classes:

 * `Digest` for calculating message digests,